Lymphoma Coalition Member Organisations

 Leukemia & Lymphoma Foundation - Singapore Our Vision is to become the leading Healthcare Organization committed to finding cures and saving lives.

-LyLe - the organisation for lymphoma, leukemia and MDS patiens - is working for patients and their relatives affected by blood cancer, and encouraging dialogue between patients and relatives, who share the same situation in life by the disease as blood cancer.
-Through local and national meetings and conferences LyLe wishes to spread awareness about blood cancer, how it developes, what kind of treatment is current available and what the future will bring.
-We are very active on social medias and you'll find videos with patientstories and members meetings.
+LyLe - the organisation for lymphoma, leukemia and MDS patients - is working for patients and their relatives affected by blood cancer, and encouraging dialogue between patients and relatives, who share the same situation in life by the disease as blood cancer.
+Through local and national meetings and conferences LyLe wishes to spread awareness about blood cancer, how it develops, what kind of treatment is current available and what the future will bring.
+We are very active on social medias and you'll find videos with patient stories and members meetings.

-The European Waldenström’s Macroglobulinemia network (EWMnetwork), is an umbrella organization for WM patient organizations/ groups in Europe, aiming to give WM patients a strong voice within relevant European political and healthceare organizatons.
+The European Waldenström’s Macroglobulinemia network (EWMnetwork), is an umbrella organization for WM patient organizations/ groups in Europe, aiming to give WM patients a strong voice within relevant European political and healthcare organisatons.
 EWMnetwork concentrates its activities around access to treatment and medication as well as access to information on clinical trials and research in Europe.